iamsourishdhar/orders-inventory-service/copilot-notes.md

 3. Add a Dockerfile with docker-compose.yml for app + DB.
 And the app must run in one command.
 4. Add Mockito Junit test cases for the orders-inventory-service
 5. Add JWT authentication using spring security for POST endpoints of OrderController.java, InventoryController.java on top of it
-6. Add logging for orders-inventory-service using logback
+6. Add logging for orders-inventory-service using logback.
 7. Create DB schema diagram based on the following JDO classes.
+8. Implement concurrency using completable future, @EnableAsync in orders-inventory-service project for the OrderController.create API

+After generating the code using Copilot, the code has been validated locally.
+Few fixes required to be done in pom.xml, controller layer to make sure the build is successful.